 Required Resources Budget

 The WILMA project primarily uses technology that is open source.
 Further, other resources used that would require payment - such as Microsoft Visio and Project - are also provided for free to students, which removes any additional budget requirements from the project.
-With that in mind, the final budget estimation is approximately $144,000.00.
+With that in mind, the final budget estimation is approximately $144,000.00.√

 Evolution of the Plan